brennentsmith/internet-speed-logger/README.md

 There are three core components to running Internet Speed Logger:

-- Webserver (`/index.js`) - Webserver which delivers static assets and provides API.
+- Webserver (`index.js`) - Webserver which delivers static assets and provides API.
-- Speedrunner (`/run-speedtest.js`) - Daemon or One Shot process which performs the internet speed test.
+- Speedrunner (`run-speedtest.js`) - Daemon or One Shot process which performs the internet speed test.
 - MongoDB - "Web Scale" persistence layer. 😜

-The Webserver and MongoDB must always be running, however the Speedrunner can be either run as a daemon `/run-speedtest.js daemon` or invoked via cron or SystemD timer as a oneshot process `/run-speedtest.js`.
-Both the Webserver and Speedrunner share the common config within `/config/default.js`.
+The Webserver and MongoDB must always be running, however the Speedrunner can be either run as a daemon `./run-speedtest.js daemon` or invoked via a schedule as a oneshot process `./run-speedtest.js`.
+Both the Webserver and Speedrunner share the common config within `config/default.js`.

 ## Configuration

-All configuration is held within the `/config/default.js` directory.
+All configuration is held within the `config/default.js` file.
 The following options are available:

 | Leaf                      | Default                                               | Description                                                                                                                                                                    |
 | ------------------------- | ----------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |